China's Xi heads to Seoul with North Korea on his mind

 "(The two leaders) are expected to spend considerable time discussing the North Korean nuclear and the Korean peninsula issues in depth, and we believe the atmosphere will be appropriately reflected in a joint document," Yun said.

+Chinese Vice Foreign Minister Liu Zhenmin said on Tuesday the nuclear issue would be an "important topic" during Xi's talks with Park.

+"Pushing for the denuclearization of the Korean peninsula and maintaining the peace and stability on the Korean peninsula and solving the issue on the Korean peninsula through peaceful means has been China's goal for many years," he told reporters.

-China is usually very guarded in its opinion on North Korea's nuclear programme but Pyongyang's three nuclear tests and several rounds of sabre rattling have tested Beijing's support.
+China is usually very guarded in its opinion on North Korea's nuclear program but Pyongyang's three nuclear tests and several rounds of saber rattling have tested Beijing's support.

 In May, Seoul said South Korea and China had agreed at a meeting of their top diplomats that recent nuclear activity by North Korea posed a serious threat to the peace and stability of the region and Pyongyang must not conduct another nuclear test.